-There are so many causes of this kind of error and pinpointing the exact cause can be very difficult but there are ways to fix the error though.
-Here are 9 solutions for resolving a Critical Process Died Error
+There are so many causes of this kind of error, and pinpointing the exact cause can be very difficult, but there are ways to fix the error though.
+Here are 11 solutions for resolving a Critical Process Died Error

-There are so many troubleshooting steps but here are 9 of them
+There are so many troubleshooting steps, but here are 11 of them!

-Open the command prompt and type this key “sfc/scannow”.
+Step 2.
+Type: sfc/scannow.
 Press Enter.
-When the process is complete, a list of problems if found will be displayed with steps on how to resolve them.
+When the process is complete, a list of problems, if found, will be displayed with steps on how to resolve them.

-If the error was caused by a malware infection, an anti virus scan will reveal it.
-You can download any third party anti-virus software to perform a quick scan.
-If a virus is detected, the anti virus will eliminate it so your device can function well again (It is important to make sure that your device is protected using an anti-virus software at all times?
+If the error was caused by a malware infection, an anti-virus scan will reveal it.
+You can download any third-party anti-virus software to perform a quick scan.
+If a virus is detected, the anti-virus will eliminate it so your device can function well again (It is important to make sure that your device is protected using anti-virus software at all times).

 If none of the methods listed above work, run the Deployment imaging and servicing management tool to repair corrupted images.

-The process takes between 10-30 minutes so you will need to be patient.
+Step 3.
+The process takes between 10-30 minutes, so you will need to be patient.
 After the scan, restart the device.

 In a situation where you noticed the error soon after downloading a recent update, consider uninstalling it to see if the issue will be resolved.
 To do this,